HardisonCo/.github/international/grenada/gd-health/hms-act/index.md

 ## Integration Points

-This document outlines how HMS-ACT is integrated with gd_Health systems in Grenada.
+This document outlines how HMS-ACT is integrated with gd-health systems in Grenada.